Funeral Planning Checklist

 Use this funeral arrangement checklist to help you plan a funeral for your loved one.
 Looking for a funeral home will not be difficult if you do it before the need for a funeral arises.
 You should know the type of funeral service you want before calling a funeral home.
 If you have no idea, funeral homes will try to sell you an expensive funeral package.

-Once you determined what you want, look for funeral homes in your area online.
+Once you determine what you want, look for funeral homes in your area online.
 Call the funeral homes to ask for a general price list.
-Call at least five funeral homes then compare prices.
+Call at least five funeral homes, then compare prices.
 Visit the funeral home and check the facility before deciding on which one you want.

 You will also need to decide who will be the primary contact for the funeral home.

-Assign which loved ones will need to work with the funeral director to ensure all your last wishes will be carried out.
+Assign which loved ones will need to work with the funeral director to ensure all your last wishes will be fulfilled.
 You can choose a family member or someone close to you who will be less emotionally invested and make the decision logically.

 2. Arrange for the transportation of the body to the funeral home